drym-org/symex.el/DSL-Docs.rst

 Traversals may be executed with arbitrary side effects.
 A side effect is simply a function (e.g. specified via a lambda expression) that is executed *after* the conclusion of a traversal, if that traversal succeeds.

 Typically, we are interested in attaching such side effects to a repeated traversal so that the side effect is performed at each step of the traversal as long as it succeeds.
-For this purpose, you can use the ``symex--do-while-traversing`` function, which simply takes care of calling ``symex-execute-traversal`` repeatedly with your specified traversal and side effect.
+For this purpose, you can use the ``symex--do-while-traversing`` function, which simply takes care of calling ``symex-eval`` repeatedly with your specified traversal and side effect.

 Examples
 ~~~~~~~~